 Divide the gluten and dairy free pie dough into two balls.
 This recipe makes 2 pie crusts.

-Afterwards, place one dough ball on top of a sheet of parchment or wax paper.
-Then cover the dough with plastic wrap.
-Use a rolling pin or glass bottle to roll out the dough.
+Place one ball of dough on a large piece of plastic wrap.
+Then, cover the dough with another large piece of plastic wrap.
+Pat the dough down with your hand.
+Then, use a rolling pin or glass bottle to roll out the dough.
 If you enjoy a flaky crust, roll the dough until it is very thin.
-(1/8 inch or thinner)

 Remove the excess dough from around the edges of the pie dish.
 Then, roll the excess dough into long, thin strips.
 Place the strips of rolled dough along the edge of the pie dish.

 Hold the dough between your thumb and forefinger.
-Then, gently pinch and twist to create a scalloped edge.
+Then, gently pinch, press downward, twist, and release to create a scalloped edge.

 If you need to pre-bake your pie crust, preheat the oven to 425 degrees.
-Bake it for 10 to 12 minutes.
-Check the crust often.
-Allow it to cool on a wire rack for an hour.
+Bake it for 8 to 10 minutes.
+When the crust looks brown, it is done.
+Check the crust often to prevent edge from burning.
+Lastly, allow pie shell to cool on a wire rack for an hour or more especially if making our Gluten and Dairy Free Chocolate Meringue Pie or Strawberry Pie.